robertrumney/grass-manager/README.md

 ### Grass Textures

 - Manage up to 4 grass textures.
-- Assign the textures to be used across terrains.
+- Assign the grass textures to be used across terrains.
-- Select any texture and distribute it over the terrains.
+- Automatically distribute grass details evenly across a terrain.

 ### Terrain Operations